RAND Health Advisory Board

 Former CEO, L.A.
 Care Health Plan; former Senior VP for Latin America and Global Health, CIGNA International; former VP, Aetna; founding President and CEO, California Wellness Foundation; founding CEO, Health Plan of San Mateo

-Howard A. Kahn is former CEO of L.A.
+Howard A. Kahn is retired CEO of L.A.
 Care Health Plan, the nation's largest publicly operated health plan with more than 2 million enrolled members in Los Angeles County.

-Howard, in addition to occasional C-level consultations, serves as a board member for Charles Drew University School of Medicine, Physicians for a Healthy California, Good Hope Medical Foundation, and the Insure the Uninsured Project.
-He has served as chair for numerous Health Plan industry associations and recently led an LA-based homeless services agency through growth and transition.
-Kahn pursued undergraduate studies at Harvard, received his Bachelor's degree in Development Studies from UC Berkeley and his Master's degree in Public Affairs from the University of Minnesota's Humphrey Institute.
+Howard, in addition to occasional C-level consultations (Johns Hopkins Health Care, Union Station Homeless Services and the MAVEN Project), currently serves as Chair of Physicians for a Healthy California, and is on several Boards of Directors, including Charles R. Drew University, Good Hope Medical Foundation and The MAVEN Project.
+He has served as chair for numerous Health Plan industry associations.
+Howard began undergraduate studies at Harvard, received his Bachelor's degree in Development Studies from UC Berkeley and his Master's degree in Public Affairs from the University of Minnesota's Humphrey Institute.

 Joseph S. Konowiecki